 On we sweep with thrashing oar: Interaction networks in Aegean Prehistory.
 Poster presented by William P. Ridge at the 82nd Annual Meeting of the Society for American Archaeology, Vancouver, Canada, 29 March – 2 April 2017.

 Alepotrypa Cave and Regional Networks of Southern Greece.
 Paper presented by William P. Ridge at the 81st Annual Meeting of the Society for American Archaeology, Orlando, FL, 7-10 April 2016.

 Size Matters?
 A Case Study of Population Estimations from the Mani Peninsula in Greece.
 Paper presented by William P. Ridge and Rebecca M. Seifried at the 117th Annual Meeting of the Archaeological Institute of America, San Francisco, CA, 6-9 January 2016.

 Boundaries, Networks, and Interaction in the Neolithic and Bronze Age Aegean.
 Paper presented by William A. Parkinson, Daniel Pullen, and William P. Ridge at the 20th Annual Meeting for the European Association of Archaeologists, Istanbul, Turkey, 11-14 September 2014.

 Research Currently in Progress

-I am currently conducting research that examines the settlement pattern and demographic changes in Copper Age Europe.
+My current research examines the changing settlement patterns and demographic shifts in Copper Age Europe.
 My fieldwork takes place in the Körös River Basin in Eastern Hungary and focuses on the Bodrogkeresztúr culture period (4000-3500 BCE).
-Extenisve regional survey took place in summer 2018 and more intensive fieldwork, including systematic surface collection, geophysical survey, and excavations,is scheduled to take place in the spring-summer of 2019.
+My fieldwork, the Copper Age Settlement Project (CASP), has consisted of extensive regional survey took in summer 2018 and more intensive fieldwork, including systematic surface collection, geophysical survey, and excavations in summer 2019.